Southwest-PTFS/.github/profile/README.md

 - Code here is primarily for **internal use, reference, and experimentation**.
 - Not all projects are maintained or in active use.
 - Any projects that are visible are open source under certain terms.
+- You will not recieve any support for items here unless said otherwise.